Instrument/Drum/SFX Patch Questions

 And of course, the instruments can be used in any way you want!
 This is only to say that everything is compatible with genuine 8-bit music composition, but there are absolutely no restrictions on how you use the sounds!

 Yes.
 You can safely delete any instrument formats that you are sure you will not use as this will not affect the samples or other instrument formats.
-All formats are located in the "Instruments" folder.
+All formats are located in the "Instruments" or "Kits" folder, depending on the product.

 Different sampler programs have different methods of locating the samples when opening their patches.
 The document "Library Instructions.txt" (included with every product) explains what to do for each included format so that no samples are missing when loading a patch.
 It is also important to keep the folder structure and the folder & sample names the same, otherwise you can get a missing sample warning.